friedel-lab/DEEP-DV-hubcreator/README.md

 This directory contains python classes that are used by all python files from the project.
 These classes serve the purpose to reduce redundant code.
 Here is no python file, which has to be invoked for the workflow.

     __pychache__: This is an automatically created directory.
-It is not important. excelScrapper_classes.py: Python file containing the classes, which are used by "excelScrapper.py" and "build_webpage.py" geoScrapper_classes.py: Python file containing the classes, which are used by "softScrapper.py", "update.py" and "build_webpage.py"
+It is not important

+    excelScrapper_classes.py: Python file containing the classes, which are used by "excelScrapper.py" and "build_webpage.py"

+    geoScrapper_classes.py: Python file containing the classes, which are used by "softScrapper.py", "update.py" and "build_webpage.py"

 ### Directory "result_files", contains output files